hectorbennett/natashalall.com/README.md

 - Templates for works and exhibitions detail view could be merged?
 - Make it so you can add artworks to exhibitions (as well as exhibitions to artworks) in the admin
 - Add option for admin to set the homepage image (instead of hardcoding).
+- Stop svg images reloading (and disappearing) when changing page